ghacks Technology News

 Windows Live Login With Single-Use Code

-That’s why PayPal some time ago introduced optional VeriSign Identity Protection Devices.
-The devices generate a six digit code that is valid for 30 seconds.
-This code needs to be entered during the PayPal login to get access to the account.
+That's why PayPal some time ago introduced support for the optional VeriSign Identity Protection Device.
+The device generates a six digit code that is valid for 30 seconds which users of the service need to enter during PayPal login to access the account.
+Attackers who only got hold of the username and password cannot sign in without it.

 Microsoft has introduced a similar system to Windows Live.
 Windows Live users can generate so called single-use codes before they log into Windows Live which can be used instead of the password.
 A single-use code is only valid once making it an ideal password replacement when logging in on public computer systems or insecure networks.